hyperpape/mako/readme.md

 method.returnValue(read("d"));
 ```

+Although the vars object is a map, the order in which vars are defined is tracked.
+Arguments to the method are
+automatically assigned to the initial elements of the Vars array.
+So in the example above, the integer argument to
+TEST_METHOD will be assigned to `a` at the beginning of the method.

 ### Defining Classes

 To define a class, create a `ClassBuilder`, add methods to it, then pass it to a `ClassCompiler`.